Black Covert, near Aberystwyth

 It has views to the surrounding hills, especially in the areas where trees have been felled recently.

-After a short but steep climb through heather and bilberry, you’ll reach the viewpoint with bench and panoramic views over the surrounding hills as far as Snowdonia National Park.
+After a short but steep climb through heather and bilberry, you’ll reach the viewpoint with bench and panoramic views over the surrounding hills - on a clear day you can see Cadair Idris many miles away in Snowdonia National Park.

-The trail continues down steps and returns to the car park through areas of huge beech trees.
+The trail continues down a steep slope and returns to the car park through areas of huge beech trees.

 The Arch has been designated as a Dark Sky Discovery Site as it is one of the best local places to see the stars.